 - For multiple IDs, input one ID per row

 Requesting Data Deletion via File

-If you choose not to integrate via other supported methods, you can request deletes via file.
+If you choose not to integrate via other supported methods, you can request to have a RTBF pipeline set up for you.
 All requests collected through files process daily, so the system will not register the request until after daily jobs have processed.

 Please upload files to the following location:

 remove action, policy regime (pr), flags, and timestamp (ts) are optional.
 For more detail on the consent flags format, please refer to Consent Flags section of the DMP Consumer Rights Management Concepts and Glossary document.

 Examples of valid records for data deletion requests:

 Regardless of whether or not you submit data for the optional policy regime or timestamp, include all of the delimiters.
 Data will not process without all delimiters.

 The DMP supports gzip and lzo compression types, but recommends lzo with an lzo index file.
 If you choose to use gzip, the maximum supported size is 1GB per file submitted.
 Alternatively, the DMP does support plain text files.

 Data Deletion Impact